 Choose a sunny spot.
 Chinese holly thrives in full to partial sun but will tolerate shade.
 Plants grow fullest with more sun.
 At least five hours of direct sunlight will enable optimum berry production and foliage density.

 Chinese holly prefers moist, well-drained soil.
 It grows in clay, sand, or loam if the soil has excellent drainage.
-If the clay soil is very dense, mix in organic topsoil or planting mix to enrich the roots.
-If the soil is very sandy and drains quickly, add peat moss and/or compost to retain moisture.
+If the clay soil is very dense, mix in organic matter or planting mix to enrich the roots.
+If the soil is very sandy and drains quickly, add compost to retain moisture.

 Once you've planted your Chinese holly, give it a good soak.
 Top the new soil with mulch or pine straw, leaving room at the base.